jrosen48/utk-homepage/content/post/2023-04-19-presentations-at-narst-2023/index.md

 **Distributing Epistemic Functions and Tasks – Towards a Methodological Approach for Using ML in Science Education**, 1:10-2:40pm Thursday, 20 April, 2023 (with Marcus Kubsch and Christina Krist)

 **Make Graphs?
 A Survey of Teachers on How Their Students Analyze and Interpret Data Strengthening Science Teachers' NGSS-Aligned Instruction by Focusing on Students**, 8:25-9:55am Wednesday, 19 April, 2023 (with Omiya Sultana, Aaron Reedy, Elizabeth Schultheis, and Melissa Kjelvik)

+I’m happy to be (back) in Chicago for NARST; it has been fun to catch up with friends I haven’t seen in awhile.
+It also is helpful to engage with the science education field in this venue deeply - different from at AERA, which is a more general (and education-wide) conference.